 - Hello and welcome to my blog!
-I am Vivienne, married with a two children and one grandchild living in the UK.
-Paint Shop has been my hobby for more years than I can remember and I love making tags and Incredimail letters.
+I am Vivienne, married with two children and one grandchild and living in the UK.
+Paint Shop has been my hobby for more years than I can remember and I love making tags.
 I have always loved doing tutorials written by others and a couple of years ago started writing them myself.
 As well as tag tutorials, I also have a Tips and Tricks page where you will find tutorials on basic Paint Shop techniques.
 I hope you enjoy my blog and have fun with my tutorials.
 Please be sure also to check out the Tag Gallery and see some of the awesome results to the tutorials!
 Dragonfly

-In this tutorial I used the art of Vinegar.
-I purchased this tube at My PSP Tubes.
-Vinegar now sells her tubes at Creative De...
+In this tutorial I used the art of Michele Ann .
+I got my tube from Dreamscape Imaging but Michele now sells her license...

 In this tutorial I used a beautiful tube by Alicia Mujica.
 The exclusive tube is available at Creative Design Outlet . ...

-In this tutorial I used the fabulous tube “Ice Queen” from the new pack 49 by Barbara Jensen.
-You can purchase the tu...
+In this tutorial I used the awesome tube “Wizard” from Zlata M .
+You can purchase the tube at Pics for Design .
+Th...

 Monday, 7 March 2011